Garwyn Oaks, Hanlon, Howard Park, Ashburton and Callaway-Garrison

-The Garwyn Oaks, Hanlon and Howard Park communities are tucked away in the northwest side of Baltimore City.
+The Garwyn Oaks, Hanlon, Howard Park, Ashburton and Callaway-Garrison communities are tucked away in the northwest side of Baltimore.
 Both Garwyn Oaks and Hanlon were originally part of the George R. Vickers’ estate, Mount Alto.
 The estate of George Vickers provided the land for the development of a community of single-family detached wood frame and row-house style shingle cottage homes.
 The land from the estate provided homes for some of Baltimore’s elite in the early 1900s.
 Bountiful trees, wide streets and flower gardens characterize the residential streets.
 Garwyn Oaks and Hanlon are close to downtown Baltimore, Mondawmin Mall, which is undergoing a $70 million renovation, Forest Park Golf Course, Gwynns Falls nature trails and Hanlon Park.
 Sprawling Druid Hill Park, home to the Maryland Zoo, is a 10-minute drive.
-Howard Park’s small neighborhood public school, Calvin M. Rodwell Elementary, is known for providing its students with a challenging curriculum including foregin language instruction, and its students have surpassed the statewide average for standard testing across most grade levels.
+Howard Park’s small neighborhood public school, Calvin M. Rodwell Elementary, is known for providing its students with a challenging curriculum including foreign language instruction, and its students have surpassed the statewide average for standard testing across most grade levels.

 Garwyn Oaks and Hanlon are communities of working families, retired residents and first-time homeowners.
 Many homeowners have lived in the community for more than 30 years, while many residents who once grew up in Garwyn Oaks and Hanlon have now come back to raise families.
 There is a sense of small town elegance and neighborliness among Garwyn Oaks and Hanlon residents, where the people, the neighbors and the community are always willing to help each other when needed.